Gold prices slip as Fed meeting gets underway

 -

-The yellow metal fell into a holding pattern between $2,600 and $2,700 as traders bought dollars before rate decisions from the Fed, the Bank of Japan and the Bank of England this week.
+The yellow metal has fallen into something of a holding pattern between $2,600 and $2,700 as traders bought dollars before rate decisions from the Fed, the Bank of Japan and the Bank of England this week.

-But the central bank’s outlook on rates will be closely watched, amid growing conviction that the Fed will signal a slower pace of rate cuts in the coming year.
-Recent data prints showing sticky inflation and labor market strength both spurred caution over the Fed having increased headroom to cut rates slowly.
+But the central bank’s outlook on rates will be closely watched, amid growing conviction that the Fed will signal a slower pace of rate cuts in the coming year, in the wake of recent data prints showing sticky inflation and labor market strength.

-The prospect of relatively higher U.S. rates boosted the dollar in recent sessions, while dragging gold prices further off record highs.
+The prospect of relatively high US rates boosted the dollar in recent sessions, while dragging gold prices further off record highs.
 High rates pressure gold and other metals by increasing the opportunity cost of investing in the sector.

 Beyond the Fed, the BOJ and BOE are also set to decide on rates this week.
-The BOE is widely expected to trim rates further to help a slowing British economy, while analysts are split over whether the BOJ will hike rates again after a historic monetary policy pivot earlier this year.
+The BOE is widely expected to hold rates unchanged, while analysts are split over whether the BOJ will hike rates again after a historic monetary policy pivot earlier this year.

 Copper prices pressured by China woes